Virtual NSLI-Y will operate in the spirit of the long-standing NSLI-Y goals. Virtual NSLI-Y programs may include the following elements:

-Classes for the Fall 2021 program will begin the week of September 13 and continue through the week of November 15 for ten weeks of instruction.
+Classes will begin the week of September 12 and continue through the week of November 14 for ten weeks of instruction.
 Pre-program activities will take place in August and September.
-The application for the Fall 2021 program is has closed.
+The Fall 2022 application is now closed.

-Classes for the Winter 2022 program will begin the week of January 10 and continue through the week of March 14 for ten weeks of instruction.
+Classes will begin the week of January 9 and continue through the week of March 13 for ten weeks of instruction.
 Pre-program activities will take place in December and January.
-Application deadline for the Winter 2022 program is October 20, 2021.
+Application deadline is October 20, 2022.

-In total, the Virtual NSLI-Y program offers a minimum of 30 hours of formal, synchronous instruction.
-Participants should also expect 3 hours of pre-program preparation before the first session (student orientation, pre-program assignments, and a practice session), up to 3 hours of assignments or homework per week outside of class sessions, and additional optional meetings (for student community-building, cultural opportunities, etc.) outside of regular class times.
+In total, there will be at least 30 hours of formal, synchronous instruction for the Virtual NSLI-Y program.
+Participants should also expect 3 hours of pre-program preparation before the first session (Student Orientation, pre-program assignments, and a Test Session), and up to 3 hours of assignments or homework per week outside of class sessions.
+Additional optional meetings (for student community-building, cultural opportunities, etc.) will be offered outside of regular class times.